omeryagmurlu/algoriv/README.md

 - Index refers to a container.
 - Containers can **only** import **features**, **data**, another **containers** and **views**.
 - Views can **only** import **components** and **styles**.
-	- For routing, needed data must be supplied by container, or an another view.
+	- For routing, containers, or another views must supply the needed data.